The Comprehensive Guide to Fees Involved in Renting an Apartment

 1. First Month's Rent: The first month's rent refers to the amount of rent that a tenant must pay when moving into a rental property for the first time.
 It covers the rental period from the move-in date to the end of the current rental month.
 This amount is typically due on or before the move-in date and is required in order to secure the rental property.

 2. Last Month's Rent: The last month's rent is an additional fee that is often required by landlords or property management companies before the start of a tenant's lease.
-It is equal to one full month's rent and is held in reserve by the landlord as a security deposit.
-This fee is intended to cover any unpaid rent or damages at the end of the lease.
-The last month's rent may be refundable if the tenant meets the terms of the lease agreement, such as leaving the property in good condition and without any unpaid rent.
+It is equal to one full month's rent and can only be used to pay for the last month of occupancy.
+A landlord must pay the tenant interest on the last month's rent annually.

 3. Security deposit: This is a fee that is usually collected upfront before moving in and is equivalent to one month's rent.
-The security deposit is held by the landlord as a form of protection against any damages or unpaid rent.
+The security deposit is held by the landlord as a form of protection against any damages to the proeprty.
 The security deposit is typically returned at the end of the lease term if the apartment is returned in good condition.

 5. Broker's fee: A broker's fee is a charge that a tenant pays to the real estate broker who is helping them find an apartment to rent.
 This fee is usually paid by the tenant, and not the landlord, and is a percentage of the annual rent amount or a one-time flat fee.